 Probably the most famous temple in Japan, the gilded Golden Pavilion of Kyoto (Kinkaju-ji in Japanese,) was intentionally burned to the ground in 1950 by a deranged monk.
-(This incident provided the story line of the most famous novel of Japan's arguably greatest novelist, Yukio Mishima.)
+(This incident provided the story line of The Temple of the Golden Pavilion, the most famous novel of one of Japan's greatest novelists, Yukio Mishima.)
 The temple was rebuilt in 1955, and recovered with gold leaf in 1987.

 If it's not immediately apparent from this photo, the temple and its surroundings were intentionally designed to provide an elegant aesthetic.
 There is no one better than the Japanese and meshing the buildings with their manicured surroundings to create a truly inspirational scene.

 The historic monuments of Kyoto are designated as a UNESCO World Heritage site in Japan.

 Some posts on Travel Past 50 may contain affiliate links.
 If you buy something through one of those links, we may earn a small commission.
 As an Amazon associate, we earn from qualifying purchases.

 You can help yourself get ready for your own travels by reading our Get Started Planning Your Trip Now page.

 We love traveling–with the right gear.
 We've gathered a lot of the stuff we use to make travel more pleasant and efficient all on one page.
 Shop our Travel Past 50 Amazon page to find our favorite gear.
 If you purchase something from the store, Travel Past 50, as an Amazon affiliate, may receive a small commission at no extra charge to you.
 Thanks.